-The IFS Food Standard is being revised.
+The new version of the IFS Food Standard will be published in January 2023.
 Just two years after the publication of IFS Food 7, the new version is in the starting blocks.
-A draft has already been published.
+The transition period from IFS Food 7 to IFS Food 8 will begin in July 2023, and IFS Food 8 will become mandatory in October 2023.
 IFS cites adaptation to the new Codex Alimentarius and the upcoming ISO 22003-2 for product and process standards as reasons for the revision.
 Read on to find out what changes you can expect in IFS Food Version 8.

 The revision of IFS Food is particularly concerned with merging standard documents and thus also with simplifying the application of the standard.
 In addition, problems from Version 7 that were reported back by stakeholders will be addressed.
 Among other things, the existing assessment system is to be revised, in particular the B assessment.